aberroboticsclub/valiants/README.md

 bobTheRobot.ping_ultrasonic_in(); //read distance in inches
 ```

 This function returns an int, therefore it can be assigned to another variable, or sent to the serial line to be printed.
-Example show below
+An example is shown below.

 ```
 int myDistance = bobTheRobot.ping_ultrasonic_cm();